NVIDIA/hpc-container-maker/docs/building_blocks.md

 values, e.g., `LD_LIBRARY_PATH` and `PATH`, to set in the runtime stage.
 The default is an empty dictionary.

+- __tarball__: Path to the source tarball relative to the local build context.
+One of this parameter or the `repository` or `url` parameters must be specified.

 - __url__: The URL of the tarball package to build.
-One of this parameter or the `repository` parameter must be specified.
+One of this parameter or the `repository` or `tarball` parameters must be specified.

 __Examples__